smucclaw/documentation/docs/transpilers-logical-english.rst

 We've seen a few basic examples of constitutive rules, including one with ``AND`` (the grandparent example).
 Let's talk now about the other key things you need to know to model law with basic clausal logic; namely, ``OR`` and indentation.

-What if you wanted to model the following, more complicated rule using just propositional clausal logic?
+What if you wanted to model the following, more complicated rule?

 ::

-  a data breach with a organization harms an individual if (i) it exposed data from the individual and (ii) it either relates to the name of the individual
+  A data breach with a organization harms an individual if (i) it exposed data from the individual and (ii) it either relates to the name of the individual
             or to an account the individual had with the organization

-There are various ways to model this, but let's suppose you wanted to treat ``data breach``, ``organization``, and ``individual`` as variables.
+There are various ways to formally model this, but let's suppose you wanted to treat ``data breach``, ``organization``, and ``individual`` as variables.

-You can encode this in L4, for LE (and thence to Prolog), with
+You can encode this in L4, for LE (and by extension Prolog), with

 +--------+--------------+-------------+--------------+------------------------+-----------------------+------------+----------+--------------+
 | GIVEN  | data breach  |             | IS A         | Data Breach            |                       |            |          |              |